 The accompanying consolidated financial statements of the Company have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), and have been derived from the consolidating financial statements and accounting records of Altice USA and reflect certain assumptions and allocations.
-Subsequent to the closing of MSIP's purchase of its 49.99% interest in the direct parent of the Company, charges for certain services provided by Altice USA to the Company are outlined in a services agreement entered into with Altice USA (see Note 10 for a description of the services provided).
+Subsequent to the closing of MSIP's purchase of its 49.99% interest in the direct parent of the Company on December 1, 2020 (the "Lightpath Transaction"), charges for certain services provided by Altice USA to the Company are outlined in a services agreement entered into with Altice USA (see Note 10 for a description of the services provided).
 The financial position, results of operations and cash flows of the Company could differ from those that might have resulted had the Company been operated autonomously or as an entity independent of Altice USA.